tprasadtp/ubuntu-post-install/README.md

 * packages in the files will not be installed if that file does not appear in the master list.
 * It helps keeping things separate for separate machines or needs.
 Minimal edit is required to switch from one list to another than rewriting the entire list file.
 * The Master list is named `app-list.list` and **MUST** only contain the list files one entry per line. **NO** comments or anything else is allowed.
-* individual list files for different needs are to be written in similar way containing name of the package to be installed in one package per line format as before. similar to all the lists there **SHOULD NOT** be any comments or text or empty lines in those list files.
+* Individual list files for different needs are to be written in similar way containing name of the package to be installed in one package per line format as before. similar to all the lists there **SHOULD NOT** be any comments or text or empty lines in those list files.
 * You can split files according to your needs and write your list of packages to be installed and only include the lists in the master list file which you intend to install.
 * It is a good idea to include packages from external repositories in a different list than others because they might fail sometimes.
-* Make sure that all the packages in the lists are avail for your release.
-Using -s command line option helps.
-Also check for the logs for any errors or Conflicts.
+* Make sure that all the packages in the lists are available for your release.
+Using `-s` command line option helps.
+Also check for the logs for any errors or conflicts.

 #### Install DEB files
 This will install deb files specified in the list deb-files.list